🧘 Curs nou de Abheda Yoga

-Abhinanagupta was considered a important musician, poet, playwright, exeget, theologian and logician, being a personality that has exerted an exceptional influence on Indian culture.
+Abhinavagupta was considered an important musician, poet, playwright, exegete, theologian and logician, being a personality who exerted an exceptional influence on Indian culture.

-About the great sage Abhinanagupta is said to have been an avatar of Shiva
+The great sage Abhinavagupta is said to have been an avatar of Shiva

-Even today it is unanimously accepted as one of the greatest spiritual masters, philosophers, mystics and Indian aestheticians.
-Although India had many aestheticians, Abhinanagupta remains unique through the masterful synthesis of all visions and theories up to him, giving them a much broader, deeply spiritual perspective.
+Even today he is unanimously accepted as one of the greatest Indian spiritual masters, philosophers, mystics and aestheticians.
+Although India has had many aestheticians, Abhinavagupta remains unique in his masterful synthesis of all the visions and theories up to him, giving them a much broader, deeply spiritual perspective.

 Birth and the first part of life